-3. Curricular innovations.
-The Committee may also consider curricular innovations, such as the development of original academic programs or courses, new and effective pedagogical approaches, and instructional applications of new technologies as evidence of a candidate's teaching effectiveness.
-Activities in this area may also be appropriate under professional achievement and growth or contributions to campus and community, depending on the nature of the activity.
+4. Curricular Innovations.
+The Committee may also consider curricular innovations, such as the development of original academic programs or courses, or new and effective pedagogical approaches as evidence of a candidate's teaching effectiveness.
+Innovations in this section of the WPAF should be related to coursework and teaching within the Department or College.

-4. Pedagogical development.
+5. Pedagogical Development.
 The Department regards teaching as a professional activity and expects candidates to develop and grow professionally as teachers to improve their teaching effectiveness.

 Hence, the Committee may consider activities undertaken by candidates to develop and improve their pedagogical skills as evidence of improving their teaching effectiveness.
 Such activities might include, but are not limited to, participation in instructional development seminars and workshops, innovations in teaching techniques, and currency in instructional theory and research.

-5. Presentations at professional conferences and workshops.
+6. Presentations at Professional Conferences and Workshops.
 Professional conferences and workshops often address topics in psychology education, or science education more generally, such as innovative teaching approaches, alternative assessment practices, and revisions to curricula to address new developments in the discipline.
 The Committee may consider publications and presentations at professional conferences related to psychology education as evidence of a candidate's professional development and effectiveness in teaching.